 Tobacco Treatment Service

-At Smilow Cancer Hospital, we understand that quitting smoking is a very difficult habit for many people to give up, but quitting is a very important lifestyle change especially for patients undergoing cancer treatment.
-It is critical that cancer patients quit smoking after their initial diagnosis, as this has been shown to positively impact their response to treatments, decrease the likelihood that patients will develop second cancers, and increase rates of survival.
+There are many obstacles to face when helping people quit smoking.
+Smoking can be a very strong habit that involves the potent drug nicotine, but is a very important lifestyle change, especially for patients undergoing cancer treatment.
+It is critical that cancer patients quit smoking after initial diagnosis, as this has been shown to positively impact response to treatments (therapeutic radiology, chemotherapy, surgery), decrease the likelihood that patients will develop second malignancies, and increase rates of survival.
 Motivational factors often come into play because people receive satisfaction from smoking, and in many cases have been smoking since youth.